smrealms/smr/README.md

 1. `File > Settings > Languages & Frameworks > PHP`.
 In the `CLI Interpreter` area, click the `...` button
 1. Press the "+" button in the top left, and select `From Docker, Vagrant, VM, WSL, Remote...`
-1. In the new window, choose `Docker Compose`, and in the `Service` area, select `smr-integration-test`.
+1. In the new window, choose `Docker Compose`, and in the `Service` area, select `phpunit`.
 Press "OK".
 1. It will check the configuration by starting up the Docker container, and gathering PHP information.
 Once that's finished, you should be on a configuration screen for the new interpreter.
 It should have the PHP information from the Docker container, and also the `Xdebug` information.
 1. In the `Environment variables` box on the new intepreter's screen, paste in the values from `/test/env` in the project directory.
 1. The rest of the default settings should be fine, so you can press "Apply".